 If bare spots are a problem, always reseed with turfgrass varieties or mixes that match the amount of sun you have in specific areas.
 This will save you from investing in the ongoing care a plant with little chance of surviving requires.
 Sometimes a shade-loving grass alternative is a better choice.

-Water Wise, Save Time and Money
+Water Wisely, Save Time and Money

 Proper watering is essential for growing healthy turf.
-The best approach is to water deeply and infrequently, and to then let the soil dry out before you water again.
+The best approach is to water deeply and infrequently, and then to let the soil dry out before you water again.